-Lessons I Learned From Facilitating the Foundations of Learning Experience Design (LXD) Course
+Lessons I Learned From Facilitating the Foundations of LXD Course

 Online learning platforms have the power to transform physical and geographical differences – which may seem like barriers to learning – into strengths of the online learning environment.
 Connecting students and mentors from around the world using an online platform helps build a global community of learners that in-person education alone cannot establish.
-Let me walk you through Foundations of Learning Experience Design (LXD), a free NovoEd course open to the public, to show how you can maximize collaborative learning using an online learning platform such as ours.
+Let me walk you through Learning Experience Design: From Ideas to Impact, a free NovoEd course open to the public, to show how you can maximize collaborative learning using an online learning platform such as ours.

 1: Spark Discussions Among Learners

 One key feature that promotes collaborative learning on NovoEd’s platform is the discussion board.
-Below is a screenshot of a discussion that our learners had on LXD regarding why project-based assignments are not used more often.
+Below is a screenshot of a discussion that our learners had on learning experience design regarding why project-based assignments are not used more often.

 Here, learners not only showed agreement with other learners’ ideas, but they also posed follow-up questions (e.g., “…maybe there aren’t sufficient LXD consultants/experts who can advocate/prove the value of project-based learning to HR?”) that added to the first commenter’s analysis.
 The back-and-forth feedback from peer learners helps enrich each learner’s understanding of the content and pushes them to critically reflect on their own beliefs and knowledge.
 In your own courses, make sure to encourage your learners to reply to other learners’ comments.
 Questions that are open-ended and specific, such as the example above, tend to bring out creative responses from learners.